-Prerequisites: Bachelor of Science degree in Biotechnology, Life Science or other relevant field or by permission of instructor patient variability to deliver effective individualized pharmaceutical care.
+Prerequisites: Bachelor of Science degree in Biotechnology, Life Science or other relevant field or by permission of instructor

+Description: The genetic basis of variability in drug response can contribute to drug efficacy and toxicity, adverse drug reactions and drug-drug interactions.
+Healthcare professionals need an understanding of the genetic component of patient variability to deliver effective individualized pharmaceutical care.
 This course offers an introduction to the evolution of pharmacogenetics/pharmacogenomics, the human genome and modern applications of DNA information related to diagnostics, drugs and therapeutics.
 Emphasis is placed on concepts and methodologies for using an individual's genetic make-up to determine that individual's predisposition towards diseases and ability to respond to drugs.
 Understanding of the basics of pharmacogenomics enables the student to better understand and manage the new genomics based tools and make best treatment choices.